Unbuilt Services On The M42

 The difficulty of finding a suitable site on the M42 - and the difficulty of stimulating much interest from service area developers which had been experienced across the country - led to the Department of Transport trialling a new idea.

 Rather than purchasing a particular site and inviting developers to bid to run it, instead the Department of Transport invited developers to find a site where they would like to build a service area.
-The one which was judged to be most suitable was what eventually became Tamworth services.

 This would be the only service area to be built on the M42 before the industry was deregulated.
 There is evidence that the issue wasn't totally forgotten about.
-The location of Warwick services on the M40 was chosen in 1986 because of its distance from the planned services on the M42.
+The location of Warwick services on the M40 was chosen in 1986 because of its distance from the planned service area on the M42.
 It is 25 miles from the Black Firs site, for example, which would fit.

 In 1992 the Department of Transport said they had completed "preliminary work" at a site they vaguely titled "M42 South", but no further detail was provided.
 This may have been a reference to Portway.